petronetto/laravel-docker/README.md

 ## What is this?

-This is an containerized PHP application for Laravel Development, the PHP container is based on a very lightweight container ([phusion/baseimage-docker](http://phusion.github.io/baseimage-docker/)), that is a minimal Ubuntu base image modified for Docker-friendliness. _Baseimage-docker **only consumes 6 MB RAM** and is much powerful than Busybox or Alpine.
-See why below._
+This is an containerized PHP application for Laravel Development, the PHP container is based on a very lightweight container ([phusion/baseimage-docker](http://phusion.github.io/baseimage-docker/)), that is a minimal Ubuntu base image modified for Docker-friendliness. _Baseimage-docker **only consumes 6 MB RAM** and is much powerful than Busybox or Alpine._

 ## How to use